 2. Use dump bins and end caps to encourage impulse buys

-3. Display your excess products in multiple areas around the store
+3. Display your excess stock in multiple areas around the store

 When you think of sales in retail, most people would envisage a section of the store dedicated to displaying this stock.
 While this approach does help customers find the best deals, it does reduce the likelihood of impulse purchases by browsing customers and will not be seen at all by people not looking for bargains.